How Many Pageviews Do You Need to Make Money Blogging?

 Set a good foundation for your blog.
 If I thought I could teach it better than Elite Blog Academy, I would.
 But I took Elite Blog Academy and that was the best course in the world for people who are trying to make a full-time income from blogging.

-They took me from $18/month to over $20,000/month in 18 months and I reached full-time income in just 10 months after starting.
+They took me from $18/month to full-time income in 10 months and within 18 months this blog was supporting my whole family.

 You need to work on the foundation of your blog.
 The foundation includes things like…